 Ideal and safest approach is from above the gorge on the north side, on shale, with a pull-through from large tree on north side (30m rope required) and descending into gorge - additional DMM anchor at top of limestone contact if a (riskier) single drop preferred.
 Entrance to the mine is via lower section of the right-hand (north) vein fissure only - the left fissure is 10m deep with a loose lip and no anchors, but access is possible inside.
 When exiting, 2 P-anchors on north wall allow for pull-through down the gorge (30m rope required) to safety.

-Amy Gutter Vein has a stuffy blind crawl in shale back toward the entrance (ending uncertain but take a gas meter), or a short blasted passage into a small stope on the vein, followed by a body-sized hole at floor-level under a stack of deads into a very sketchy flat-out crawl under muddy collapse material into further workings to the west.
+Amy Gutter Vein is not P-bolted anywhere, and has a stuffy irregular passage in shale heading back east toward the entrance (ending uncertain but take a gas meter), or a short blasted passage heading west into a small stope on the vein, followed by a body-sized hole at floor-level under a stack of deads into a very sketchy flat-out crawl under muddy collapse material into further workings to the west.
 WARNING: Rescue would be impossible beyond this point.
 Beyond the crawl, a 6m throughbolt pitch lands on a junction of Slicken Drift Vein and Odin Old Vein.
 Eastwards from the pitch base leads for 30m to a blockage, but sleeper marks in the floor show that this was once another cartgate.
 High-level and very old workings under the shale can be reached by climbing up a platform, but some parts have collapsed in recent years, so great care is needed.
 Westwards, large passage heads into the hil for about 60m, until large-scale collapse (part-dug by TSG in early 2000s) completely blocks the way on.
 This is just before the NW branch into Crooked Knerl Vein.
 See final reference for more info.

 After the slope, the way on intersects a small phreatic cave fragment on both sides of the passage, with water falling from another natural chamber 'Jose Hole' high above on the south wall.
 Climbing back up a steep slope of boulders and gravel, the cartgate roof, high above and stone-arched throughout, shows the original level before the false floor collapsed (or was stoped out).
-At the east end, a huge and very dangerous choke is reached, with no way on.
-Just before this, a drystone-arched crosscut in the cartgate arching leads for 5m to the parallel Widowers Vein.
+At the east end, a huge and very dangerous choke is reached, with no way on, although crawling under the first boulders gives access to a low squeeze at right into a small mineralised aven with interesting clay sculptures at the top.
+Just before this, climbing up to a drystone-arched crosscut in the cartgate arching (handline in place) leads for 5m to the parallel Widowers Vein.
 Left (west) is backfilled after 25m, and right leads for 5m to an internal shaft, 6m deep, which opens into the roof of the Bell Chamber, a further 6m deep.
-This is mainly natural, with pipe-workings on an unreachable ledge just below the shaft opening.
-On the south side of the chamber, opposite the entrance, a crawl through a hole in huge collapse blocks (care) leads to a further 15m pitch on Odin Old Vein to Knowlegates Sough level, but is blocked by backfill in both directions all the way down, and there is no way on at the base.
+This is mainly natural, with very muddy pipe-workings on a wide ledge just below the shaft opening (rope up currently in place on screws (2022), but take SRT kit off before entering).
+On the south side of the chamber, opposite the entrance, a crawl through a hole in huge collapsed vein blocks (care) leads to a further 15m pitch on Odin Old Vein to Knowlegates Sough level, but is blocked by backfill in both directions all the way down, and there is no way on at the base.

 |Entrance descent||30m rope (pull-through)|